northox/qubes-doc/configuration/managing-vm-kernel.md

 Installing different kernel using Qubes kernel package
 ==================================

 Kernel for VM is packages by Qubes team in `kernel-qubes-vm` packages.
-Generally system will keep 3 newest available versions.
+Generally the system will keep 3 of the newest available versions.
 You can list them with simple `rpm` command:

 ~~~
 [user@dom0 ~]$ rpm -qa 'kernel-qubes-vm*'